peonix0/reverse-shell-X-function-call-hooking/readme.md

 ## Linux Reverse Shell
-Target system(attacker) acts an client and sever is setup by connection initiator(victim).
+Target system(victim) acts an client and sever is setup by connection initiator(attacker).
+This is used as a one of post-exploitation tools to gain persistent remote access to victim machine.

 ### Advantages
 * This remove the requirement of victim's machine IP address and port